mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 You use resource groups to set and enforce CPU, memory, and concurrent transaction limits in Greenplum Database.
 After you define a resource group, you can then assign the group to one or more Greenplum Database roles in order to control the resources used by them.

-Linux-based CGroup is used for CPU resource management, and Runaway Detector is used for statistics, tracking and management of memory.
+Greenplum Database uses Linux-based control groups for CPU resource management, and Runaway Detector for statistics, tracking and management of memory.

 When you assign a resource group to a role \(a role-based resource group\), the resource limits that you define for the group apply to all of the roles to which you assign the group.
 For example, the memory limit for a resource group identifies the maximum memory usage for all running transactions submitted by Greenplum Database users in all roles to which you assign the group.